polterguy/polterguy.github.io/dashboard/hyperlambda-generator/index.md

       artists:x:@data.read/*
 ```

+Notice, if the AI creates wrong code, you can click `CTRL+Z` or `OPTION+Z` on a Mac to undo the generator's changes, at which point you can start over again by clicking `OPTION+Q` or `ALT+Q`, allowing you to edit the text to be more specific.

 ## Modifying your code with AI

 Below your main code view in Hyper IDE and the Hyperlambda Playground, you can see an input textbox that says _"Where the Machine Creates the Code"_.
 This bar allows you to provide change instructions to the LLM.
 Examples of prompts you might want to test can be found below.